 - hot sauce to taste

-- Season the shrimp with ½ tsp Cajun seasoning.
+- Season the shrimp with ½ teaspoon Cajun seasoning.
 Set aside.

-- In a medium size mixing bowl, use a whisk to sift together flour, cornmeal, 3 tsp Cajun seasoning, garlic powder, onion powder, and ground cumin.
+- In a medium size mixing bowl, use a whisk to sift together flour, cornmeal, 3 teaspoon Cajun seasoning, garlic powder, onion powder, and ground cumin.